geomagpy/MARTAS/README.md

 #### 10.1.1 MARTAS on BeagleBone Black Rev C with system python

-For some hardware systems, particularly ARM processors (Beaglebone, Raspberry, etc) problems might occur during the setup of virtual python environments.
+For some hardware systems, particularly ARM processors (Beaglebone, etc) problems might occur during the setup of virtual python environments.
 Such problems have been experienced while installing scipy inside a virtual environment on beaglebone blacks.
 You might want to consider search engines to find solutions for that.
 Alternatively you can also switch to system python for running MARTAS.